Wind-WindKids/winding/samples/storycats/winding.md

 Ariane de Félicie (fr) - a small, territorial, relatively common hummingbird.
 It frequents both dry and humid forests from lowlands to high elevations, mangrove marsh vegetation, Glittering green head and underparts, bronzy undertail, red-tinted lower bill, forked blue tail; song “e-ri-caa.”

 Licensing
-Licensing
 Text and source code © authors, CC-BY 4.0.
 Interior images CC-BY-NC 4.0 (except front/back covers).
 The back cover photo: Charles J. Sharp, CC BY-SA 4.0, via Wikimedia Commons.

-Art in Aria and Storycats is not without flaws.
+Art in *Aria and Storycats* is not without flaws.
+The social stories shown here—art, science, religion, readers, copyright law—are simplified kernels—unix in a haiku.
+Don't use them to reduce real-world social stories and their physical dynamics, which have been optimized by millennia of distributed, world-scale uptime and computation.
 To remix or illuminate your own version, visit https://wind.kids

 Story by Wind and Ariane Windkid.